-HLTH 539 Methods in Health Education Workshop (3:3:0)
+HLTH 539 - Methods in Health Education Workshop (3 credits)

-The course analyzes the development and implementation of health education intervention strategies applicable to a multitude of settings.
+This course analyzes the development and implementation of health education intervention strategies applicable to a multitude of settings.
 The students will research, examine and apply "Best Practices" in the design and application of health promotion strategies aimed at individual health improvement.

-HLTH 540 Behavior Modification in Health Education (3:3:0)
+HLTH 540 - Behavior Modification in Health Education (3 credits)